 The social architecture is the sum total of the culture, the systems, the processes and the principles that determine the manner in which an employee’s talents, perspectives, and behavior put to use to achieve an organization’s goals.
 It also includes those determinants of executive action such as the organization-structure, the recognition reward and punishment systems, the measures of performance and career development, and the learning and development eco-system created to sharpen executive and managerial capabilities.

 Smart enterprises rely more and more on business intelligence for effective decision-making.
-In this era of data mining, big data analyses, and real-time information collection from critical processes, there are vast amounts of data – and powerful analytical tools – available to help managers make informed decisions.
+There are vast amounts of data – and powerful analytical tools – available to help managers make informed decisions.
+This is available in the era of data mining, big data analyses, and real-time information collection from critical processes.
 The analytical tools are able to pick up trends that might readily be missed without the powerful computing processes that support useful analytics.
 This provides managers a “glimpse into the future” and would enable them to make decisions today, that could affect the trajectory of their firms in a salutary and beneficial manner.

-Many managers consider themselves to be ‘intuitive’ decision-makers and shun the use of data and information as an aid to their decision-making process.
+Many managers consider-themselves ‘intuitive’ decision-makers and shun the use of data and information as an aid to their decision-making process.
 While intuition is a powerful cognitive process of knowing (as relying on one’s feelings) the nature of decision-making today calls for even intuition to backed and fully supported with information.
 Analytic support systems are a critical requirement for managerial decisiveness.

 Despite the enormous advances made in the development of Artificial Intelligence and machine learning, humans will continue to play the role of ‘decision-maker’ when it comes to making complex decisions in enterprises.
 Unlike machines, each one of us “programmed” differently and we all bring our unique-capabilities, biases, and preferences to the workplace.
 Decision-making will thus depend on the competence and the cognitive abilities of managers.
-To be effective and swift in making the right calls therefore, the quality of an individual’s cognitive processes and capabilities needs to be well above average.
+To be effective and swift in making the right calls, therefore, the quality of an individual’s cognitive processes.
+Their capabilities need to be well above average.
 More about what we can do about this shared in the following section.

 Here are the specific skills and cognitive elements that the enterprise will need to cultivate in its managers.
 The aim of any intervention aimed at making people decisive is to enable them to take responsibility and be accountable for, whatever role they might be in.
 Even if the social architecture and other elements do not always encourage such an orientation.

 Typically entrepreneurial thinking associated with being able to completely “short-circuit” and away with bureaucratic thinking.
-Bureaucratic thinking, in turn, characterized by employees and managers involved in tardy decision-making, seeking approvals from “higher management” and general uncertainty about how to deal with any forks in the road.
-Most leaders want their people to empowered and decisive, but if a person’s own choices – along with the social architecture – make a person vulnerable to the “ways of the firm” and create a sense of helplessness, the organization will not show evidence of effective or swift decision-making.
+Bureaucratic thinking, in turn, characterized by employees and managers involved in tardy decision-making.
+Seeking approvals from “higher management” and general uncertainty about how to deal with any forks in the road.
+Most leaders want their people to empowered and decisive, but if a person’s own choices –along with the social architecture.
+He makes a person vulnerable to the “ways of the firm” and creates a sense of helplessness.
+The organization will not show evidence of effective or swift decision-making.

 Cultivating entrepreneurial thinking requires managers to empowered.
 They need to encourage to make personal choices, where their roles and responsibilities in the organization shown to have a direct bearing on the fortunes of the department, the division or the processes that they are accountable for.
-Too often this important connection overlooked during a delegation of authority, where someone who is responsible for an outcome, may not have the authority to make a decision because the culture, the politics or the social architecture just do not enable it.
-To that extent, there has to be a conscious alignment of the Principles, the Performance Metrics and the Actions of managers, so that swift and timely decision-making recognized and appreciated.
+Too often this important connection overlooked during a delegation of authority, where someone who is responsible for an outcome.
+He may not have the authority to make a decision because the culture, politics or social-architecture just don’t enable it.
+To that extent, there has to be a conscious alignment of the Principles, the Performance-Metrics and the Actions of managers.
+So that swift and timely decision-making recognized and appreciated.

 Often managers flounder in their ability to take effective decisions swiftly and appropriately on account of “ethical confusion”.
 Ethical confusion is the result of having ulterior motives that not align with the best interests of the enterprise or being uncertain about what sources of value the enterprise truly wishes to leverage.
 Often such motives might also hasten the decision-making process to unprecedented levels.
 It also dispenses with the essential due diligence that comes from thinking through the decision.

 Our judgments are a function of our upbringing, our life experiences as well as the way our brains “wired”.
 All of us have biases that can adversely affect our decision-making.
-Decision traps are pitfalls that we do not notice and hence fall into because our minds force us not to look in their direction carefully enough.
+Decision-traps are pitfalls that we don’t notice and hence fall-into because our-minds force-us not to look in their direction carefully-enough.
 Diminished emotional intelligence capabilities accentuate our biases, and can cloud good decision-making abilities.
 A lack of awareness of conditions underlying data on which we are base our decision can affect our judgment.

 Many of these internal “judgment flaws” affect the quality of our decisions.
 Many times the outcome of decision occurs after a lag of few-years and flawed-decisions not traceable to one-person or committee.
 Yet, poor judgment calls are a cause of bad decisions and economic-losses and need to consciously eliminated through suitable interventions.